+Please refer to the pain scale tool on page 7 to score your pain.

-Pain score on movement:
+Pain score at rest: Pain score on movement:

-drink.
+Eating and drinking

+We will encourage you to eat and drink.

-ad? (please circle) 1 2 3 4
+How many drinks (cups) have I had? (please of circle) 1 2 3 4

+What have I eaten?

+Moving around

+Breathing exercises

 This is vital to your recovery and they should be carried out hourly throughout the day.

+Circulation and arm exercises

 Your physiotherapist will advise how often you need to do the exercises.
 To continue your recovery it is expected you will walk and exercise.
 This will be individualised.

-If appropriate, on the evening of your operation, we would like you to sit out of bed for one to two hours.
+If appropriate, on the evening of your operation, we would like you to sit out of bed for one to 2 hours.
 The nurses will help you with this.

 Daily goals

 Have I reached my goals today?
-Yes No 🔲
+Yes No

 Have I had any difficulty achieving my goals today, e.g. too tired, pain etc?
-Yes No 🔲
+Yes No

 If yes, please explain:

-Good to Go (page 51) lists the goals you should aim for to be ready to go home.
+Good to Go (page 34) lists the goals you should aim for to be ready to go home.

-Day one after your operation
+Day 1 after your operation